Konjuhi/ai-assistance/README.md

     UNSPLASH_ACCESS_KEY=your_unsplash_api_key_here
     ```

+2. **Firebase Setup:**
+   - Follow [Firebase Documentation](https://firebase.google.com/docs/flutter/setup) to add Firebase to your Flutter project.
+   - Download `google-services.json` for Android and `GoogleService-Info.plist` for iOS and add them to the respective directories.
+   - Enable Firestore and Authentication in your Firebase console.

 ## Using the Application

 1. **User Authentication:**
    - Launch the app.
    - Register a new account or log in using existing credentials.

 2. **Chat with AI (Gemini):**
    - From the home screen, tap on "Create New Chat".
    - Enter your prompt and get AI-based responses.